kennych418/FPGA_AudioVisualizer/README.md

 | BCLK | GPIO 31 (PIN_AA7) |
 | DOUT | GPIO 32 (PIN_Y6) |
 | LRCLK | GPIO 33 (PIN_AA6) |

+I used a VGA display as my external display because it is simple to use with an FPGA, provides a lot of flexibility, and offers a lot of space to work with.
+Other potential external displays include an array of LED strips, numbers on the onboard 7-seg displays, or even an array of speakers that can recreate the sound that is sensed by the microphone.
+I used the VGA Male to Male cable to connect the FPGA to my VGA monitor.

 ## Files
 ### System Verilog (*.sv)